-ltem Information checklist Comment / data requirements For each Functional Space - Confirm Functional Space details Make any amendments to the provided floor plans where this may affect the assessment.
+Item Information checklist Comment / data requirements For each Functional Space - Confirm Functional Space details Confirm that the area documentation provided for each Functional Space meets the measurement standard for determining office NLA.
+Section 4.2 Determining office NLA Make any amendments to the provided floor plans where this may affect the assessment.
 Confirm correct Functional Space name i.e. Level 1 Suite 1 and tenant name.
-Section 4.3.2 Naming Functional Spaces Confirm if the space is Assessable.
-Section 2.4 Non-Assessable spaces Identify the General Lighting System (GLS).
-Section 6.2 Identifying the General Lighting System
+Section 4.3.2 Naming Functional Spaces

-For each Functional Space - Confirm the Functional Space is Assessable Functional Space is Non-Assessable if: Section 2.4 Non-Assessable spaces The space does not contain at least 50m 2 of Open Office Space OR Mark up a floor plan with dimensions clearly showing the Functional Space has less than 50m 2 of Open Office Space Open Office Space is not at least 15% of total Functional Space area OR Mark up a floor plan with dimensions clearly showing Open Office Space is less than 15% of the total Functional Space area.
-There is no existing or proposed lighting system.
-Take photographs demonstrating no installed lighting system AND Make site notes confirming there is no contractual agreement for a proposed lighting system (see Section 9 Proposed systems) .
+For each Functional Space - Confirm the Functional Space is Assessable A Functional Space is Non-Assessable if: Section 2.4 Non-Assessable spaces ☐ The space is smaller than 50m2 OR Refer to Functional Space area information confirmed as per Section 4.2 Determining office NLA ☐ The space does not contain at least 50m2 of Open Office Space OR Mark up a floor plan with dimensions clearly showing the Functional Space has less than 50m 2 of Open Office Space Open Office Space is not at least 15% of total Functional Space area OR Mark up a floor plan with dimensions clearly showing Open Office Space is less than 15% of the total Functional Space area. ☐ There is no existing or proposed lighting system.
+Take photographs demonstrating no installed lighting system AND Make site notes confirming there is no contractual agreement for a proposed lighting system (see Section 9 Proposed systems).